raphaelmue/dashup/docs/sad/sad.md

 ## 1. Introduction

 ### 1.1 Purpose

 This document provides a comprehensive architectural overview of the system, using a number of different architectural views to depict different aspects of the system.
 It is intended to capture and convey the significant architectural decisions which have been made on the system.

 ### 1.2 Scope

-This document describes the architecture of the Dashup project.
+This document describes the technical architecture of the Dashup project, including module structure and dependencies as well as the structure of classes.

 ### 1.3 Definitions, Acronyms and Abbreviations